certara/pyDarwin/docs/Usage.rst

 1. Fixed initial estimates - Initial estimates that are not searched, but will be copied from the template into **ALL** control files.
 These are the typical $THETA estimates, e.g.: (0,1)  ; THETA(1) Clearance.

-2. Searched initial estimates - Initial estimates that are specified in tokens that may or may not be in any given control file. e.g.,: {ALAG[2]} where the text for the ALAG[2] token key is "(0,1) ;; THETA(ALAG) Absorption lag time"
+2. Searched initial estimates - Initial estimates that are specified in tokens that may or may not be in any given control file. e.g., {ALAG[2]} where the text for the ALAG[2] token key is "(0,1) ;; THETA(ALAG) Absorption lag time"

-There are 3 restriction for the parsing of the initial estimates blocks:
+There are 3 restrictions for the parsing of the initial estimates blocks:

 1. Fixed initial estimates **MUST** be placed before Searched Initial estimates.